Netruk44/borg-repository-explorer/readme.md

 ## Current State

-Still in early development, functionality is limited.
+Still in development, functionality is rough.
 It's also very much "programmer art" style and likely unintuitive to use.
 You can blame the AI's for what it looks like, I have no taste for HTML and CSS 😊.
 The poor UX is definitely my fault, though.

 ### Implemented
 * Browsing for a repository directory.